29 November 2017

 Rated 12A (PG-13 in the US), there’s nothing too explicit but several bedroom scenes with strong implications, and some mild swearing.
 I can’t imagine it would be of any interest to anyone younger than about fifteen anyway.

-It’s not the kind of film I’m likely to watch again in a few years (not that I do that much anyway!) nor one I’ll necessarily remember in future, but the issues related to the importance of family connections lifted it a little above the average, and it made a very enjoyable evening’s viewing.
+It’s not the kind of film I’m likely to watch again in a few years (not that I do that much anyway!) nor one I’ll necessarily remember in future.
+But the issues related to the importance of family connections lifted it a little above the average, and it made a very enjoyable evening’s viewing.

 Review copyright 2017 Sue's DVD Reviews